We’re improving our free tool that helps householders estimate the cost of installing a domestic air source heat pump in their home.

 A large number of factors influence cost, which until now made it challenging to estimate without detailed information about a building or even a site visit.
 However, a rich dataset exists that contains information about past heat pump installations including the hardware installed, the kind of home it’s installed into and the amount paid.
 This is held on the MCS database, which has information on every installation that has received a government grant.

-In 2022, we created a tool that uses data from the MCS database to give householders an estimation of the price of a heat pump installation in their own home.
-We’re now using usage data and user feedback to release a new version of the tool that
+In 2022, we created an experimental version of a tool that uses data from the MCS database along with a wealth of property details from domestic EPC to give householders an estimation of the price of a heat pump installation in their own home based on what people in similar properties have paid.